strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/render.md

 2. In the README file of your forked repository, click the **Deploy on Render** button.
 3. Make sure you granted Render the permission to access your forked repository. <!-- Need more info here -->

-::: tip NOTE
+::: note
 When using Cloudinary, you will be prompted to enter your account credentials as environment variables.
 Render encrypts environment variables and stores them securely.
 :::

 ## Running Strapi

-Your Strapi application on Render will be running in production mode, with `NODE_ENV=production`. <!-- Need more info here --> However, to add or edit content-types via the admin panel (see [Content-Types Builder](https://strapi.io/documentation/user-docs/latest/content-types-builder/introduction-to-content-types-builder.html) documentation), Strapi must be running locally in development mode.
+Your Strapi application on Render will be running in production mode, with `NODE_ENV=production`. <!-- Need more info here --> However, to add or edit content-types via the admin panel (see [Content-Type Builder](https://strapi.io/documentation/user-docs/latest/content-types-builder/introduction-to-content-types-builder.html) documentation), Strapi must be running locally in development mode.

 To run Strapi locally: